Pranjal685/To-do-Application/docs/AI_ANALYTICS_IMPLEMENTATION.md

 ## AI Analytics Page — Implementation Plan

 This document defines the end‑to‑end plan to implement an AI Analytics page for the project.
-It is tailored to the current stack (Express + PostgreSQL + React + Recharts) and assumes Gemini as the LLM provider.
+It is tailored to the current stack (Express + PostgreSQL + React + Recharts) and assumes an OpenRouter‑compatible LLM provider (default: Qwen3 Coder free via OpenRouter).

 ### Objectives
 - **Visibility**: Understand assistant adoption, performance, quality, and cost.